entgelme/k8s-appid-integration-example/hello/README.md

 That url will be used by App ID during the OAuth authentication flow to redirect requests to the target service.

+1. Create a user account in the private cloud directory In the left menu select `Users`.
+Then, in the center frame, add a (fictive) user with her credentials.

 ### Create the backend container and the ingress

 Open the file `./hello/build_run.sh` in an editor.

 Set BX_REGISTRY and NAMESPACE variables in the script to values that reflect your environment.
 They represent the container image registry, that shall receive the image after the build is finished, and the k8s namespace, which the containers shall be deployed to.

 For the registry, you might decide to use the one provided with the IBM Kubernetes service.
-These have a format like `registry.\<region>.bluemix.net/\<registry namespace>/`
+These have a format like `registry.<region>.bluemix.net/<registry namespace>/`

 For more details refer to https://console.bluemix.net/docs/services/Registry .